01 of 09

 Summer is usually when it’s easiest for grandparents and other relatives to spend time with your kids.
 The school year is so busy with activities, and school holidays are sometimes just too short for all the visiting we’d like to do.

-So summer is the time for kids to get to know grandparents better.
+So, summer is the time for kids to get to know their grandparents better.
 If kids are old enough and grandparents are game, send them to the grandparents’ house to stay overnight.
-Another possibility is grandkids and grandparents vacationing together, leaving you home to... catch up on work.
+Another possibility is grandkids and grandparents vacationing together, leaving you... home to catch up on work.
 Or if grandparents are local, you might work out an arrangement where grandparents provide child care.
-But whatever you do, be sure to look at it from all sides (i.e. grandparents’ and kids’ point of view) not just through the lens of your summer child care needs.Continue to 9 of 9 below.
+But whatever you do, be sure to look at it from all sides (i.e. grandparents’ and kids’ point of view) not just through the lens of your summer childcare needs.Continue to 7 of 9 below.

 09 of 09